National Air Operation Command: Organization

-Air Operations Commands
+Air Force Regional Command

-The Air Operations Command is led by a two-star Air Vice-Marshal who oversees the aviation and engineering squadrons, and air base elements of all TNI-AU air bases and subordinate air wings.
-Each Air Force Base is divided based on function into 2 types, namely, headquarter air base and operation air base.
+The Air Force Regional Command is led by a two-star Air Vice-Marshal who oversees the aviation and engineering squadrons, and air base elements of all TNI-AU air force bases and subordinate air wings.
+Each Air Force Base is divided based on function into 2 types, namely, headquarters air base and operational air base.
 Meanwhile, based on the area and completeness of the facilities, it is divided into 3 types, namely type A, type B and type C. Apart from maintenance matters, Air Squadrons and their subordinate units may move from headquarter airbase to operation airbase in certain operations during combat exercises or warfare.
 The Engineering Squadron generally serves the maintenance of aircraft belonging to the Air Squadron which are at the same AFB.